structuredpath/InterposeKit/README.md

 ## Key Features

-- Swift-friendly, minimal, thread-safe API.
+- Swift-friendly, modern, and minimal API.
 - Block-based hooks targeting both classes and individual objects.
 - Support for both instance and class methods.
 - Hooks get access to the original implementation via a proxy.